 When you are in Lyons, you'll notice that it is more blue-collar than most other communities in America.
-48.74% of Lyons’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Lyons is a city of service providers, production and manufacturing workers, and construction workers and builders.
-There are especially a lot of people living in Lyons who work in food service (11.85%), maintenance occupations (7.31%), and management occupations (6.05%).
+50.71% of Lyons’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Lyons is a city of production and manufacturing workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Lyons who work in farm management occupations (7.12%), food service (6.28%), and management occupations (6.28%).

 Lyons is an extremely ethnically-diverse city.
 The people who call Lyons home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lyons residents report their race to be White, followed by Black or African-American.
+The greatest number of Lyons residents report their race to be Black or African-American, followed by White.
 Lyons also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.34% of the city’s residents.
-Important ancestries of people in Lyons include Irish, German, Scottish, and Italian.
+People of Hispanic or Latino origin account for 17.10% of the city’s residents.
+Important ancestries of people in Lyons include Irish, German, African, and Scottish.